stackrox/stackrox/pkg/features/README.md

 ### Feature release stages

-To promote a feature through various the release stages, consider the following progression:
+To promote a feature through the release stages, consider the following progression:

 1. Until the feature is ready to be tested by customers, the flag should be disabled by default and unchangeable in production.
 2. The flag, disabled by default, can be made changeable to allow customers share feedback on the feature.